MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 |[H1-2](#system-model-h1)|	quantinuum.hqs-lt-s2	| 12 qubits	|Quantinuum's H1-2 trapped ion device.|

-Quantinuum's targets correspond to [Basic Measurement Feedback](xref:microsoft.quantum.target-profiles#create-and-run-applications-for-basic-measurement-feedback-targets) profile.
+Quantinuum's targets correspond to **Basic Measurement Feedback** profile.
+For more information about this target profile and its limitations, see [Understanding target profile types in Azure Quantum](xref:microsoft.quantum.target-profiles#create-and-run-applications-for-basic-measurement-feedback-targets).

 ## Syntax Checkers